suatatan/network-analysis-lecture/exams/midterm.md

 **Report your answers**

-Run code below and copy the result and paste it into e-mail with e-mail with subject of ‘MIDHASH’ and send it to your instructor
+Run code below and copy the result and paste it into e-mail with e-mail with subject of ‘MIDHASH’ and send it to your instructor.
+And attach your .Rmd file within.

 ``` r
 answer_set <- c(q1,q2,q3,q4,q5,q6)